DenisB7/DenisB7/README.md

 - Top Rated

 🚀10 projects, 5 of them (creating from scratch, bugs fixing, extending current features and creating new features, manual testing, automation, responsive design, refactoring, etc.):
-1. dorkomplect (WordPress) www.dorkomplect.ru - my first experience in developing (January 2020 – September 2022) – the most crucial achievement is SEO which increased amount of visitors in 3-5 times
+1. dorkomplect (WordPress) www.dorkomplect.ru - my first experience in developing (January 2020 – September 2022) – The most crucial achievement is SEO in conjunction with tweaked advertising, which increased amount of visitors in 3-5 times
 2. on Upwork Web scraping using Selenium and/or Beautiful Soup i was solving some of employers tasks listed in their jobs description, i got one job as consultation
 3. Vocuni (Education platform) on Upwork, Full Stack Development (mostly Back End and Front End) **for client from USA, Boston - project with many data manipulations, in production - created almost from scratch**, there were already prepared models, settings and other things related with settings (18 August 2021 - 14 March 2022)
 4. Arpeggiato (Education and Ecommerce platform), Full Stack Development (mostly Back End and Front End) **for client from USA, Chicago - in production, it has a bunch of code and many features** (14 March 2022 - still in progress)